-The new rules apply for fiscal years of foreign subsidiaries starting on or after 1 April 2018.
+The new rules apply for tax years of foreign subsidiaries starting on or after 1 April 2018.

-Under the 2019 Tax Reform, the CFC regime was amended, including:
+Under the 2019 Tax Reform Act, the CFC regime was amended, including:

 - Narrowing of the definition of 'Paper Company' by excluding specified holding companies, real estate holding companies, and resource development project companies.